Excel Data Forms: The Hidden Hero of Productivity

 • The whole record is committed as opposed to each cell.

 In this example, I’ll create a form based on an existing worksheet with 6 fields.
-Once the form is created, I can use it to add or edit records.
+Once the form is created, I can use it to add, edit, delete, and find records.

 1. Open your Microsoft Excel spreadsheet

-1. Verify all your columns have a column heading.
+2. Verify your columns have a column heading.

 If you have existing records, you will see a form for each record.
-The record count shows above the New button.
+The record count is shown above the New button.
 If your spreadsheet is new, you’ll see a blank form with your labels.

 You can use the Close button to shut down the form.
 To open again, click any cell within your defined range and click the Form button again on your ribbon or toolbar.
 You will see the form related to the clicked cell.

 While I can use data validation with my data form, I will not see the drop-down list.
 Instead of choosing from a pick list, I’ll need to type my entry.
 The issue here is that you might make errors.
-In the example below, you’ll see I’ve tried to add Disneyland as a state.
+In the example below, you’ll see I’ve tried to edit a state name to Disneyland.

 Data forms do have rudimentary filtering features.
 These can be found by clicking the Criteria button on the right side.
 The form will clear any values and allow you to enter some values including wildcard characters such as ?, *, and ~.
 The button label also changes to Form so you can toggle back and forth.

-In the example below, I’m looking to find any states that have more than 10 members in the US House.
-In the text box, I typed >10.
+In the example below, I’m looking to find states with more than 15 members in the US House.

 As much as I like this form’s functionality, there are some limitations.